cortesi/godo/README.md

 worktree`) so you can run tests, generators, or one‑off tools in parallel without touching your main working copy.
 When the task finishes, changes are committed to a branch you can merge whenever you like.

 ---

+## Community

+Want to contribute?
+Have ideas or feature requests?
+Come chat with me and other users about this tool on [Discord](https://discord.gg/fHmRmuBDxF).

+---